Blog Listen About Listen Free →

 Permanent alimony continues until death or remarriage.
 It’s becoming less common but still exists in some states for very long marriages where one spouse has little or no earning capacity.

-If you’re the payer: Alimony is no longer deductible (post-2018 divorces).
+Remember the 2018 tax law change: alimony is no longer deductible.
 Factor that into your financial planning.
-Know that alimony can often be modified if there’s a substantial change in circumstances — but you’ll need to petition the court.
+Also know that alimony can often be modified if there’s a substantial change in circumstances — job loss, retirement, disability.
+But you’ll need to petition the court; it doesn’t happen automatically.

 Building Your Divorce Financial Team

-Divorce Attorney — Handles the legal strategy, court filings, negotiation, and litigation if necessary.
-Choose someone who specializes in divorce.
-Essential.
+Handles the legal strategy, court filings, negotiation, and litigation if necessary.
+Choose someone who specializes in divorce — not a general practitioner who “also does family law.”

-CPA or Tax Professional — Handles the tax implications of property division, alimony, retirement account transfers, and your post-divorce filing status.
-Especially important in the year of divorce.
+Your CPA handles the tax implications of property division, alimony, retirement account transfers, and your post-divorce filing status.
+This is especially important in the year of divorce, when your tax situation is likely the most complicated it’s ever been.

 Before You Sign — The Final Checklist

 This is the checklist I wish every person going through gray divorce would complete before they sign their settlement agreement.
-Don’t sign until every box is checked:
+Print it out.
+Tape it to your wall.
+Don’t sign until every box is checked.

 If you can’t check every box, you’re not ready to sign.